 I also notice the two-finger trigger type switch for short bursts, which is a convenient feature for making quick adjustments.

-The lock-on button next to the trigger makes it easy for me to manoeuvre this electric sander with just one hand.
+The lock-on button next to the trigger makes it easy for me to maneuver this electric sander with just one hand.
 The built-in dust-sealed switch is also a welcome addition, as it helps keep the workspace cleaner.

 However, I have heard some complaints from other users about the vacuum port adaptor disconnecting every few minutes when using this electric sander to remove paint.
 It’s a minor inconvenience but the only downside to an otherwise flawless palm sander.